ash/raku-course/essentials/numbers/exercises/pi/solution/index.md

 ---
-title: Solution of ‘The value of π’
+title: Solution to ‘The value of π’
 ---

 {% include menu.html %}